-If the circle provides sanctuary, touches the heart, and guides us on our path, it’s a Healing Circle.
+If the circle provides sanctuary, touches the heart, and guides us on our path, it’s a healing circle.

 Michael Lerner

-What are Healing Circles?
+What are healing circles?

-• With open hearts, we access our own inner guidance to understand where the greatest healing—in body, emotions, mind and spirit—can occur.
+• With open hearts, we access our own inner guidance to understand where the greatest healing—in body, emotions, mind, and spirit—can occur.

 What agreements protect a circle?